simonbates/procdraw-old/Documentation/coding_style.md

 -----------------------

 * Avoid #ifdefs in .c or .cpp files
-* Instead, put conditionals into header files and provide no-op functions or classes
+* Instead, put conditionals into header files and (if applicable) provide no-op functions or classes

 Passing data to functions
 -------------------------